SyberKraken/Topology-editor/README.md

 - Loading GeoJson data that was not created by being drawn in this tool may may break the program.

+- Functionality from the load button has been removed.
+To load GeoJson data from the server, simply reload the page.

 ## Getting started

 - Open two instances of the terminal from the topologisk_redigering folder/directory.
 One will be running the mock server and one the topology editor.